Ethical and Malpractice Policies

 If you realize you have made an error of dual publication or plagiarism inadvertently, proactively contact the editorial office.
 It is much better to come forward of your own volition than to have an accusation made against you.

 If the IJN learns of a case of plagiarism after publication, the IJN will conduct an investigation.
-If plagiarism is found, the author, the author's institution and funding agencies, and the original publication will be notified.
+If plagiarism is found, the author, the author's institution, funding agencies, and the original publication will be notified.
 A statement noting the plagiarism, providing a reference to the plagiarized material, and linking the original to the original paper may follow.
 Depending on the extent of the plagiarism, the paper may also be formally retracted.

 Image Integrity